 If all appears fine, close the window and exit.

-If the ping is booming, and you see results similar to the results above but can’t connect to the Internet on your PC, there may be a problem with your modem or Internet service provider (ISP).
+If the ping is high and you see results similar to those above but can’t connect to the Internet on your PC, there may be a problem with your modem or your Internet service provider (ISP).

 These posts offer additional troubleshooting suggestions: